higj/pimd-b/README.md

 * `nose_hoover_np`: A unique Nose-Hoover chain coupled to each one of the N particles in the system

 * `nose_hoover_np_dim`: A unique Nose-Hoover chain coupled to every degree of freedom of any of the N particles in the system

+The nmthermostat flag is used to couple the chosen thermostat to the normal modes instead of the Cartesian coordinates (default is true).

 In the `[output]` section, users can request the output of various quantities related to the state of the system (such as positions, velocities, etc.)
 The format for this section is `state_name = state_unit`.
 The key (`state_name`) must correspond to a name of a supported state.